aimms/how-to/Articles/298/298-use-flickr-api.rst

         web::request_invoke(SP_requestId,P_responsecode);
     endfor;

-The choice to set the names of photo files using the ``I_p`` index is arbitrary.
-The result is that every file has for name the title of the concerned photo in flickr.
+The choice to set the names of photo files using the ``SP_id(I_p)`` parameter is arbitrary.
+The result is that every file has for name the id of the concerned photo in flickr.
+It is convenient because by using titles of photos for example, we could have problem with special characters not supported.
+Also, the choice of the destination **MainProject/WebUI/resources//images/** refers to the use of `WebUI image widget <https://manual.aimms.com/webui/image-widget.html>`_.

 Congratulation, we finally reached our goal!